daronphang/investment_resources/inflation/inflation_exchange_rate.md

 ## How Inflation AFfects Exchange Rate Between Two Nations:
 - Inflation impacts time value of money that it decreases the value of dollar over time.
-- Higher inflation across major economies would cause a spike in exchange rate volatility and depreciate currencies in nominal terms relative to currencies of countries with subdued inflation; exports for other countries would be more expensive and slow economic growth.
+- Higher inflation across major economies would cause a spike in exchange rate volatility and depreciate currencies in nominal terms relative to currencies of countries with subdued inflation.
 - Ultimate determination of value and exchange rate of nation's currency is perceived desirability of holding that currency.
 - Influenced by factors including government stability and ecnonomy.
 - High possibility of sudden devaluation would cause investors to shy away from that currency.